bcw222/chromium-website/site/developers/design-documents/multi-process-architecture/index.md

 ## Problem

-It's nearly impossible to build a rendering engine that never crashes or hangs.
+It is nearly impossible to build a rendering engine that never crashes or hangs.
 It's also nearly impossible to build a rendering engine that is perfectly secure.